hapax/hapax.github.io/assets/reading.md

 unperturbed Hamiltonian, which cannot change expected particle number since we need particles to make particles.

+#### 6. Conclusion <a id="sec-6" name="sec-6"></a>

+It would be nice to prove the MTMR timescale $\tau_A$ does what I expect it does, i.e. give the time required for a $\Delta A$ change in
+$\langle A\rangle$.
+It would also be interesting to explore how these timescales relate to the Margous-Levitin timescale in the case where we start in a ground state, for instance.
+These are formal problems in non-relativistic quantum mechanics.
+More intriguingly, it remains to connect this non-relativistic picture to the other rigorous interpretation of virtual particles as mediating interactions in quantum field theory.
+I suspect a slightly more complicated Fock space example should show that the very

 #### References

 <!-- - ["Energy Cost of Information Transfer"](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.46.623)